 The Safety Officer monitors, evaluates and recommends procedures for all incident operations for hazards and unsafe conditions, including the health and safety of emergency responder personnel.
 The Safety Officer is responsible for developing the site safety plan and safety directions in the Incident Action Plan (IAP).

-The Planning Section is responsible for collecting, monitoring, evaluating, and disseminating information relating to the response effort.
-They are responsible for the development, maintenance and distribution of the Incident Action Plan (IAP).
+The Planning Section is responsible for collecting, monitoring, evaluating and disseminating information relating to the response effort.
+It is responsible for the development, maintenance and distribution of the Incident Action Plan (IAP).

-The Finance & Administration Section is responsible for purchasing and cost accountability relating to the response effort.
-This section documents expenditures, purchase authorizations, damage to property, equipment usage, vendor contracting, and develops FEMA documentation.
-The use of appropriate ICS forms to accomplish this ensures adequate documentation of the incident, and reimbursement for costs associated with the incident.
+The Finance and Administration Section is responsible for purchasing and cost accountability relating to the response effort.
+This section documents expenditures, purchase authorizations, damage to property, equipment usage and vendor contracting, and develops FEMA documentation.
+The use of appropriate ICS forms to accomplish this ensures adequate documentation of the incident and reimbursement for costs associated with the incident.
 The Finance Section Chief shall be responsible for working with FEMA Disaster Assistance Teams and/or other external partners for the purpose of cost recovery.